 Private Healthcare in the UK

 The NHS is in very high demand, which means waiting times can be up to 18 weeks for a non-urgent appointment2.
-If you'd rather avoid this, and have access to a range of private medical facilities in the UK, some expats choose to take out private health insurance.
+If you'd rather avoid this, and have access to a range of private medical facilities, some expats choose to take out private health insurance in the UK.
 You can also pay to see a private doctor or specialist without using insurance – though this can be expensive.